eccenca/cmem-plugin-reason/README.md

 ### Validate OWL2 profiles

-Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full).
-The ontology is annotated in the output graph.
+Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full) and annotate the result graph.

 ### Process valid OWL profiles from input

-If enabled along with the "Validate OWL2 profiles" parameter, the list of valid profiles is taken from the plugin input, without validating the ontology against the profiles in the plugin.
-The inputs need to include the entity paths "profile" for the valid profiles, and "ontology" for the ontology IRI.
-If the "Validate OWL2 profiles" parameter is enabled in the "Validate" plugin, it can be directly connected to the input of the "Reason" plugin.
+If enabled along with the "Validate OWL2 profiles" parameter, the valid profiles and ontology IRI is taken from the config port input (parameters "valid_profiles" and "ontology_graph_iri") instead of from running the validation in the plugin.
+The valid profiles input is a comma-separated string (e.g. "Full,DL").

+### Add ontology graph import to result graph

+Add the triple `<output_graph_iri> owl:imports <ontology_graph_iri>` to the output graph.

+### Add result graph import to ontology graph

+Add the triple `<ontology_graph_iri> owl:imports <output_graph_iri>` to the ontology graph

 ### Maximum RAM Percentage